 7R: When you’re shooting the film, the lighting and framing seems very specific.
 You know when it’s not real, when it’s a film-within-the-film.

-7R: So many of the scenes in the film have so many actors, so many characters in them.
+7R: So many of the scenes in Their Finest have so many actors, so many characters in them.
 That’s such a big technical challenge.
 How do you deal with the blocking of those scenes?

 You have to turn it into small scenes, and then shoot the bigger scenes as if it’s a combination of smaller moments.
 And then you have to work really fast because you don’t get time to do proper coverage.
 So you have to know what you’re going to shoot.
 The film grammar is really important to know: the angles so you can get the audience to understand who’s looking at whom and who’s listening to whom so the geography and the orientation is uncomplicated to people.